oconnor663/keybase_validator/design.md

 these tables can be blown away during a version upgrade if need be.
 For
 example:

+- The verified plaintext extracted from raw signatures.
-- The "current" Merkle seqno.
-(With respect to either the current steady state of the validator, or the intermediate state of a root loop in progress.)
+- The "current" Merkle seqno, with respect to either the current steady state of the validator, or the intermediate state of the root loop in progress.
+  This is a singleton.
 - The current seqno for each user sigchain.
 - The set of active sibkeys (and their PGP full hashes) for each user.
 - The set of all pinned KIDs, and the users that have pinned them.
+- The global UID <-> username mapping.

 ## Bootstrapping and Performance